ribo40/household/README.md

 ## Feature Engineering
 - Created lag features for time-series dependency
 - Added time-based features (hour, day of the week, month)

+## Modeling

+### ARIMA for CO(GT)

+- Used ARIMA to capture time-series dependency for CO levels
+- Tuned hyperparameters for optimal performance

+### Random Forest for NO₂(GT)

+- Incorporated external predictors and lag features
+- Evaluated feature importance